ChenPeleg/react-service-locator/README.md

 ## Copy paste

 Yes!
-You've heard correctly, you can copy and paste the code from the `src` folder into your project and start using it.
+You've read correctly, you can copy and paste the code from the `src` folder into your project and start using it.
 The code is very simple and easy to understand.

 ### Why copy and paste you ask?

 You can tweak it to your needs, and you can see how it works.
-You don't have to install a library that will be a black box for you.
+You don't have to install a library that will be a black box for you, or worry about support and updates.
+It's just 4 files all together, about 100 lines of typescript code.

 ## Installation